Inflation from entropy: Conclusions and discussions

-\textit{\textbf{Conclusions and discussions}} This work develops and solves the modified Friedmann equations in the framework of entropic quantum gravity, where gravity emerges from the quantum relative entropy between the spacetime metric and a geometry–matter–induced metric.
+This work develops and solves the modified Friedmann equations in the framework of entropic quantum gravity, where gravity emerges from the quantum relative entropy between the spacetime metric and a geometry–matter–induced metric referred in this paper as the gravity from entropy approach.
 The exponential expansion is inherent to the theory and does not require additional scalar fields or other exotic matter fields.
 The framework provides a UV-complete origin for the inflationary phase while requiring minimal parameters.
-Our analysis identified a high-entropy inflationary branch for $0.12 < x = G H^2 < 1/6$ that predicts $0.000142 \lesssim r \lesssim 0.012$ and $0.962 \lesssim n_s \lesssim 0.964$, consistent with current CMB constraints, and a phantom-like branch for $0.08 \lesssim x \lesssim 0.11$ with $w < -1$ and violation of the null energy condition, potentially relevant to early dark energy scenarios.
+Our analysis identified a high-entropy inflationary branch for $0.12 < x = 2 \beta G H^2 < 1/6$ that predicts $0.000142 \lesssim r \lesssim 0.012$ and $0.962 \lesssim n_s \lesssim 0.964$, consistent with current CMB constraints, and a phantom-like branch for $0.08 \lesssim x \lesssim 0.11$ with $w < -1$ and violation of the null energy condition, potentially relevant to early dark energy scenarios.

 The entropy interpretation shows that the inflationary branch corresponds to a higher number of geometric degrees of freedom than the phantom-like solutions.
 The violation of energy conditions hints at the possibility of bounce or cyclic cosmologies within this framework.
 A systematic study of scalar and tensor perturbations is needed to conclusively determine the predictions for CMB and GW (Gravitational Wave) observables.
 Overall, the results suggest that both inflation and exotic early-universe behavior can emerge purely from the entropic gravity, offering a predictive and theoretically motivated alternative to scalar-field-driven inflation that warrants further investigation.\\